 Look for a Free Consultation Option

 A free consultation gives you the chance to speak with your potential tax attorney and assess them to see if they’re the best fit for your case.
 Be sure to use the free consultation to learn as much as you can.
-Ask key questions such as the types of tax cases they handle, if they’re licensed, and where they are licensed to practice, what their billing structure and fees are like, and any other questions that you think may enable you to gauge their fit for your case.
+Ask key questions such as the types of tax cases they handle, whether they’re licensed, where they are licensed to practice, what their billing structure and fees are like, and any other questions that you think may help you gauge their fit for your case.

 Need a Trusted Tax Attorney to Resolve Your Issues?